 - A mobile computer lab consisting of 32 wireless laptop computers on our middle school campus

-- St. Margaret school hired an assistant to work the Computer Technology Coordinator
+- St. Margaret school hired an assistant to work with the Computer Technology Coordinator

-- The computer teacher was appointed Technology Integration Specialist
+- The computer teacher was appointed as Technology Integration Specialist

-- The TIS in addition to teaching student computer classes was also charged with training and assist teachers with the integration of technology into the classroom
+- The TIS, in addition to teaching student computer classes, was also charged with training and assisting teachers with the integration of technology into the classroom

 - St. Margaret School intergraded technology through all grade levels

 - Formal computer class removed from the middle school schedule as a result of full integration